mvolkmann/blog/src/smalltalk.md

 Alan Kay, Dan Ingalls, and Adele Goldberg worked at Xerox PARC (Palo Alto Research Center) in the 1970s.
 All of them collaborated to create Smalltalk.
-Alan Kay was the principal designer of Smalltalk and gave it its name.
+Alan Kay was the primary designer of Smalltalk and gave it its name.
+Dan Ingalls was the primary implementor.
+Adele Goldberg primarily focused on documentation and promoting Smalltalk outside of PARC.
-The original goal was to use it for teaching programming.
+The original goal was to use Smalltalk to teach programming.

 Many other technologies were invented at PARC including graphical user interfaces, the mouse, and virtual machines.

 Alan Kay said "OOP to me means only messaging, local retention and protection and hiding of state-process,